sg-wireless/pymakr-vsc/README.md

 ## Usage

-The commandline will open by default after the package is installed.
+The terminal will open by default after the package is installed.
 Use the 'Pymakr > Global settings' or 'Pymakr > Project settings' command to setup your connection.
 After changing the settings, use the 'Connect' command to connect using the new settings.

 At any time, use the 'Pycom Console' button on the left bottom to toggle the terminal.
 When closing, the board is disconnected, indicated by the x icon in the button.
 When manually closing the terminal (x on the right top of the terminal) the connection stays active.
 Press the 'Pycom Console' button or use the 'Disconnect' command to close the connection.

+## Commands

+- Connect (ctrl-shift-c)         : Disconnects from the board
+- Disconnect                     : Disconnects from the board
+- Global settings (ctrl-shift-g) : Opens the installation-wide settings file
+- Project Settings               : Opens project specific settings that overwrite global settings
+- Run (ctrl-shift-r)             : Runs currently open file to the board
+- Sync (ctrl-shift-s)            : Synchronizes the complete project to the board, using the sync folder settings
+- List serial ports              : Lists all available serial ports and copies the first one to the clipboard
+- Get board version              : Displays firmware version of the connected board
+- Get WiFi SSID                  : Gets the SSID of the boards wifi accesspoint
+- Help                           : Print this list of commands and settings

 Useful keymaps:
 - `ctrl-shift-c`: (Re)connect